-Published by the New Mexico Bike Summit - A Nonprofit Corporation

 From the Editor

-Back in the early 1980's, the League of American Wheelmen (LAW, now the League of American Bicyclists) came out with a comprehensive Almanac on Bicycling in America.
-The publication contained all kinds of useful information on almost everything related to riding, and I always looked forward to getting it in the mail at the start of each riding season.
-The League continued publishing the Almanac for many years but it got smaller and smaller and after 2008 they stopped printing it after moving the information to the web.

-As Vice President of the New Mexico BikeSummit, I thought that there was a need for a bicycle guide covering our State.
-I decided to put together this guide.
-I tried to get the most accurate information I could, but if there is something important out, let me know at cmarsh@nmbikesummit.org and I will get in next guide.
+This is the third New Mexico Guide I have published.
+The first was the Spring 2011 issue of New Mexico Bicyclist put out by the Bicycle Coalition of New Mexico.
+Last year, I revived the guide for the New Mexico Bike Summit.
+I have tried to get the most accurate information I could, but if there is something important out, let me know at cmarsh@nmbikesummit.org and I will get in next guide.

 - Chris Marsh, Editor

 About the New Mexico Bike Summit

 The New Mexico Bike Summit is a 501(c)(3) nonprofit corporation that promotes, develops, encourages, and supports bicycle education, safety, and advocacy to youth and adults in New Mexico primarily by holding the New Mexico Bike Summit and related activities.
 Look for future Bike Summit meetings via Zoom!

-2020 Bike Summit Board of Directors
+2021 Bike Summit Board of Directors

 President: Tammy Schurr

 Vice President: Christopher Marsh

 Secretary: George Pearson

 Treasurer and Webmaster: Jeff Saul

 Member: Stephen Newhall

 Website: nmbikesummit.org

 New Mexico Prioritized Statewide Bicycle Network Plan

 In December, 2018 the New Mexico Department of Transportation (NMDOT) published the New Mexico Prioritized Statewide Bicycle Network Plan.
 The plan was developed by Bohannan/Huston and Alta Planning and Design in conjunction with the NMDOT, the Federal Highway Administration (FHWA), Local city bicycle advisory committees, local Metropolitan Planning Organizations (MPOs) and Regional Transportation Planning Organizations (RTPO)s.

-You can view and download a copy of the plan at: https://dot.state.nm.us/content/dam/nmdot/BPE/
+You can view and download a copy of the plan at: https://dot.state.nm.us/content/dam/nmdot/BPE/NM Bike Plan.pdf

-NM Bike Plan.pdf

 New Mexico Bicycle Maps

 Below are links to state and local bike maps.